sjbennett123/polarlarp/content/policies/transform.md

 ### Magical Beasts Skill Pool

 - Superhuman Strength +6 (May Only Purchase Once)
+- Assassinate/Dodge x1 (May Only Purchase Once)
+- Critical Slay/Parry (May Only Purchase Once)
+- Revive x1 (May Only Purchase Once) A creature with this skill can rise back up after five minutes of semi-death.
+Instead of dissipating and going to resurrect, the creature rises with full Body Points

+---

 - Magic Paralysis x3

 - Innate Paralysis Gas x3

 - Resist Physical x3

 - Magic Charm x3

 - Physical Strike Destroy x3

 - Magic Dragons Breath 80 x3

 - Magic Eldritch Blast x3

 - Magic Life x3

 - Physical Web x3

 - Armored to Magic x3
-- Assassinate/Dodge x1 (May only purchase once)
-- Critical Slay/Parry (Can only purchase once)
-- Revive x1 (May only purchase once) A creature with this skill can rise back up after five minutes of semi-death.
-Instead of dissipating and going to resurrect, the creature rises with full Body Points

 ## Paragon

-(Greater Race/Class)
+**Choose a Race or Class**: Fighter, Templar, Rogue, Wizard, Human, Elf

 ### All Characters with an Paragon Transform

 - Immune to Fear